HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="desktop-image-loading-property.png",
   caption="Image loading properties on home vs. inner pages.", description="A bar chart showing usage of different `loading` attribute values, on desktop pages.
 On home pages 0.1% use `auto`, 0.0%  use `blank`, 1.8% use `eager`, 0.1% have an invalid attribute, 11.0% use `lazy` and 31.1% are missing a loading attribute.
-For inner, secondary pages, it is 0.1%, 0.0%, 1.5%, 0.0%, 10.6% and 33.2% respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=917180585&format=interactive", sheets_gid="1025550820", sql_file="image-loading-property-usage-2024.sql",
+For inner, inner pages, it is 0.1%, 0.0%, 1.5%, 0.0%, 10.6% and 33.2% respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=917180585&format=interactive", sheets_gid="1025550820", sql_file="image-loading-property-usage-2024.sql",